 9. Long-Range WAN For Pico Board

-Typically, the Raspberry pi Pico boards don’t come with an integrated WIFI system.
-That’s why you may find it challenging to make communicative devices with the Pico board.
+The Raspberry Pi Pico boards typically don’t have an integrated WIFI system.
+That’s why making communicative devices with the Pico board may be challenging.
 Having a module or component that can solve your WLAN issues on the Pico board can solve your WIFI issues.

 To fix the WLAN issue, we can use Transceiver tools like LoRa.
-The LoRaWAN comes with a 900Mhz antenna and can be powered with the Pico board itself.
+The LoRaWAN has a 900Mhz antenna and can be powered with the Pico board.

 The FRM95W module is built for transmitting WIFI signals for Arduino, Raspberry Pi Pico boards, and other SBCs.
 You can use adafruit’s FRM95W transmitting tool for a breakout at the 868 to 915 MHz range.